medusajs/medusa/docs/content/add-plugins/mailchimp.md

 ## Prerequisites

-Before going further with this guide make sure you have a Medusa server set up.
-You can follow the [Quickstart guide](https://docs.medusajs.com/quickstart/quick-start).
+Before going further with this guide make sure you have a Medusa backend set up.
+You can follow the [Quickstart guide](../core/backend/install.mdx).

 You also need a Mailchimp account, so please [create one](https://mailchimp.com/signup) before you start.